Subway (film): Soundtrack

 Éric Serra's score and other musical pieces from the soundtrack, such as Fred's band's song, "It's Only Mystery" (also written by Serra), were released on vinyl and cassette in 1985.
 The soundtrack sold over 100,000 copies in France.
 The soundtrack was released on CD in 1996.

 Reception

 Subway was the third-most popular French film in France in 1986, after Trois Hommes et un Couffin and Les Specialistes.
 It attracted 2,920,588 cinemagoers.
 The film grossed $390,659 at the box office in the United States.

 The film holds an 67% rating on Rotten Tomatoes, based on nine reviews.
 Janet Maslin of The New York Times praised the film's "highly energetic visual style" and "the sheer fun of staging domestic scenes, musical interludes and roller-skate chases in the underground" but added that "[the] characters and situations [are] so thin that they might as well be afterthoughts".

+According to film reviewer John Cribbs, "[Much] of Subway is meditative but largely plotless, like a dream being described to you by someone who's still trying to figure out the symbolism of it [themself] ...
+The film and its characters are actually anti-movement: it opens with three philosophical quotes about existence: Socrates, "To be is to do," Sartre, "To do is to be," and Sinatra, "Do be do be do."
+The message is clear: [director] Besson thinks it's a crazy world up there on the surface what with folks insisting on constantly "doing" things.
+To him the subway is someplace no square bozo would ever think about not moving swiftly through without a thought, therefore it's the ideal environment for outsiders who seek an eden of in-action; a stasis salvation ..
+The theme ... in Subway ... is about freedom from social responsibility."

 Accolades

-Subway was nominated for the Foreign Language Film award at the 40th British Academy Film Awards.
+Subway was nominated for the Foreign Language Film award at the 39th British Academy Film Awards.
 The film was nominated for 13 César Awards in 1986, winning 3: Best Actor (Christopher Lambert), Best Production Design (Alexander Trauner) and Best Sound.